Everything Will Flow: Background

 "Everything Will Flow" and "Leaving" were produced by Steve Osborne, "Weight of the World" was recorded by Miti Adhikari while "Crackhead" and "Seascape" were produced by Suede.
 The b-side "Weight of the World" on CD1 features keyboardist Neil Codling on lead vocals and the b-side "Seascape" on CD2 is an instrumental.

 The video for the title song was directed by Howard Greenhalgh, and is another big budget video by the band.
 Though visually appealing with CGI water "flowing" throughout people, the band considers it a failure because they believe it resembles a bad television advertisement.

 Reception

 Critics felt the song sounded similar to previous Suede songs.
-The List felt the song was "nothing more than 'Stay Together' with more violins."
+Leon McDermott of The List felt the song had a "nice chorus" but the song sounded like "nothing more than 'Stay Together' with more violins."
 Select felt it was a "slightly blander take on 'Saturday Night' with Brett's vocal mannerisms pushing him ever closer to Anthony Newley."
 Music Week called it "the shadier cousin of 'She's in Fashion', with a similar synthesized string refrain and distinctive lyrical Brett-isms."

+Neil Davenport of the Manchester Evening News wrote: "Here Suede are in fine fettle as pomp-free balladeers.
+Like much of their recent Head Music album, though, overfamiliarity slightly dents current Suede.
+Eastern strings and studio sheen - vaguely redolent of Bjork - attempts a cosmetic tweaking, but it's Brett's Suedeworld themepark that's in need of a change.
+Still, as deserving your attention any great Suede single."